 When a Texas court makes a decision about child custody, it almost always orders child support to be paid by the parent that the child doesn't live with (the"non-custodial parent").
 Child support usually has to be paid until the child reaches 18 years old.
 If a child is disabled, the court can order child support for a longer period of time.

-Because the Lone Star state's child support laws can sometimes get complicated, it may also be a good idea to consult an experienced Texas family law attorney if you have questions about your specific situation.
+Because the Lone Star state's child support laws can sometimes get complicated, it is a smart idea to consult an experienced Texas family law attorney if you have questions about your specific situation.
+An experienced attorney can explain the law and how it will impact your particular case.
+Start now with a free case review.